The Perfect Maui Honeymoon Guide & Itinerary (with can’t miss tips)

 - Stopping in Paia to pick up road snacks and sandwiches at Mana Foods.

 Don’t do the drive without an app because you risk missing the best stops.
-Our Maui Wayfinder Itinerary also features a Road to Hana day to help you plan and execute the drive.
+Our Maui Wayfinder Itinerary also features two Road to Hana days to help you plan and execute the drive.

 See our Complete Road to Hana Guide for more information on taking the drive.